yarda/flasher/README.md

 cca.
 1 mA which is not visible by the naked eye.
 The idle power consumption is very low (cca.
 500 nA), thus it can stay in the stand-by (mode 0) on the coin cells for several years.
 It drives the LED by the PWM and can tolerate slight drop off of the supply voltage (battery discharge).

+- [Schematic KiCad](https://github.com/yarda/flasher/blob/master/flasher.kicad_sch)
+- [Schematic PDF](https://github.com/yarda/flasher/blob/master/flasher.pdf)

+[![Schematic PNG](flasher.png "Flasher schematic")](https://github.com/yarda/flasher/blob/master/flasher.png)

 The feedback loop senses the voltage on the sensing resistor R2 through the low pass HW filter R1, C1.
 The voltage is read by the ADC with the constant voltage reference, thus the sensed voltage corresponds to the current.
 The R1, C1 values aren't critical, I used what I had handy.
-The R1C1 time constant I used is probably a bit overrated wich resulted in a slow stabilization (de-stabilization) of the feedback loop (which is OK for a flasher operated from batteries).
+The R1C1 time constant I used is probably a bit overrated wich resulted in a slow stabilization (de-stabilization) of the feedback loop (which is OK for the flasher operated from batteries).
 Thus it may work correctly even with the lower R1, C1 values.

-- [Schematic KiCad](https://github.com/yarda/flasher/blob/master/flasher.kicad_sch)
-- [Schematic PDF](https://github.com/yarda/flasher/blob/master/flasher.pdf)

-[![Schematic PNG](flasher.png "Flasher schematic")](https://github.com/yarda/flasher/blob/master/flasher.png)

 There is currently no PCB design because the reference design was hacked onto the original Chinese PCB (with the removed faulty Chinese ASIC).
 Feel free